f-marquez/Module_5/README.md

 - **The costs for using PyBer is higher in rural cities than urban cities.**  This could discourage potential riders from rural areas from using PyBer given the high average fare rate.

-* Drivers in rural cities are earning more than drivers in urban cities because there are less drivers available than in the city
+- Drivers in rural cities are earning more than drivers in urban cities because there are less drivers available than in the city

-* There is an another opportunity for further analysis to determine other factors that are contributing to the high ride costs in rural cities and low driver fares in urban cities.
-Perhaps, travel distance is a key factor.

-* Overall, PyBer ride-sharing services significantly differ in rural, suruban, and urban cities given the number of rides, drivers, and fares.
-Data supports that there is higher usage of PyBer ride-sharing services in urban cities.